 Practical work in science lessons

 Here, Robin Millar considers why practical work is important in science.
-Do you agree?
+To what extent do you agree with this perspective?

 Conceptual versus procedural demand